 How we test

-- Multimedia: covers all the media - photos, sound and video, and how easy it is to transfer files, make video calls, and find the Apps you want in the App store.
+- Multimedia covers all media - photos, sound and video - and how easy it is to transfer files, make video calls, and find the apps you want in the app store.

-- Ease of use: now focussed on buttons, the keyboard and how easy it is to handle and use the device.
+- Ease of use focuses on buttons, the keyboard and how easy it is to handle and use the device.

-- Screen quality: we've separated this out as a major characteristic of tablets, including all aspects of the screen from performance to usability.
+- Screen quality includes all aspects of the screen from performance to useability.